-This article will help you understand the basic navigation elements of the BrightWork 365 interface.
+This article describes the basic navigation elements of the BrightWork 365 interface.
 You can find additional interface explanations in other sections of this knowledge base.

 BrightWork 365 Home Screen